 In the song of Nadalina, singed by legendary Boris Dvornik( actor) and Oliver Dragojević( singer), you can hear many of those words and learn it, if you like.
-It is a very cheerful song, representing the typical Dalmatian woman.
-After this song was created a new brand of spices, called Luxor Nadalina začini, packed from the local producer.
+It is a very cheerful song, representing the beauty of typical Dalmatian woman.
+After this song was created a new brand of spices, called Luxor Nadalina začini, packed by the local producer.

 This used to be Archiepiscopal Seminary and the first high school and public library in Split, founded in 1700 by Archbishop Stjepan Cosmi.
 The school and the library have been transfered to the other more comfortable location and the abandoned building was in a very bad conditions.

 Since 1990 it was dedicated to the islamic community of Split which has over 3000 members.
 After major reconstruction works it has been a masjid, an islamic place of worship.
 Mesdžid (originally masjid) is Arabic word meaning a place of prostration.

 Masjid is situated inthe old core of Split, in Dominisova street 1, very close to the Narodni Trg.